 Rumour has it potty training girls is easier than boys.
 We found parents of boys to be more anxious about the process and even put it off.
-In fact, ease of potty training depends more on your son and his level of readiness.
+You might even wonder if potty training is different for boys and girls.
+In reality, when to start potty training boys depends more on your son and his level of readiness.
 Here are some tips from the experts.

 Is he showing that he needs to use the loo by wriggling, clutching, hopping and dancing?
 Use this as your signal to put him on the potty.

 When potty training, stick to bottoms that are easy to get on and off, like jogging pants or trousers or shorts with elasticated waists.

 Children love to imitate their older family members.
 Dads or older brothers could take him to the toilet to show how they do it.
 Then why not suggest to your son that he shows his current favourite teddy or toy how to use the toilet too?

 5. Try some target practice

 It might be easier to sit your boy down to wee to start with as this may also prompt him to poo if he needs to.
 But when he wants to wee standing up, something to aim at in the potty or toilet is a good ploy.